maestro-performance/maestro-java/extra/doc/Deployment.md

 way is to deploy multiple nodes, each on a dedicated environment.
 For small scale and local tests, the docker containers should be sufficient (at a small performance penalty cost of ~10% in the max throughput).

+The backends generate the load on the SUT using the Protocol Under Test (PUT), which can be any of the supported protocols.

 Maestro Deployment: Multi-host deployment via Ansible
 ----